BinnieJoe/Humanoid-Motion-Control/README.md

 # NativeApp_Humanoid
 This can detect objects in real time from a webcam, have the robot act according to the detected object, and implement a function to notify by voice.

-## I created it by adding functions to the Wecam_NativeApp repository webcam.py.
+## I continued writing webcam.py in the Wecam_NativeApp repository.
     Use PySide6 instead of PyQt5.
     Added serial port communication function.
     Using gTTS and pygame for voice output.